-The Bank will provide a sovereign loan of up to US$ 60 million (€50 million) to the Republic of Uzbekistan ("RoU") to be on-lent and/or granted to the State Unitary Enterprise Namangan Suvokova ("Company") to finance the Company's Priority Investment Programme ("PIP").
-The PIP includes such investments in water and wastewater infrastructure of Namangan oblast as rehabilitation of water and wastewater networks and pumping stations, construction of water and wastewater treatment plants, laboratory equipment and extension of metering coverage in the city of Namangan ("Project").
+The provision of a sovereign loan of up to US$ 60 million (€50 million) to the Republic of Uzbekistan to be on-lent and/or granted to the water utility Limited Liability Company Namangan Suv Ta'minoti, formerly known as the State Unitary Enterprise Namangan Suvokova to finance its Priority Investment Programme (PIP).
+The PIP includes such investments in water and wastewater infrastructure of Namangan oblast as the rehabilitation of water and wastewater networks and pumping stations, the construction of water and wastewater treatment plants, laboratory equipment and the extension of metering coverage in the city of Namangan.
 These components are aimed at improving water quality, access to safe drinking water and wastewater treatment services.

 The Project is expected to increase the number of people connected to safe water by 280,000, increase the volume of treated wastewater, reduce water losses and secure energy savings.

 ETI score: 61

 The sources of transition impact are:

 1) Green.
 The Project is expected to increase the number of people connected to water and wastewater network, increase the volume of treated wastewater, reduce water losses and enhance the energy efficiency through rehabilitation of pumping stations and networks and improved maintenance capacity of the Company.
 The Project qualifies as a positive environmental activity.

 2) Resilient.
 The Project will focus on financial and operational improvements to achieve cost recovery and sustainability of the Company.

 Environmental and Social Summary